-"The ner' armed conflict in which vessels of the future will be, but a Uncle Sam is called upon to engage | suggestion in that direction seems to will be a war of physics and chemis- be afforded by the torpedo boat.
-A try.
-We are on the edge of a great torpedo boat costs \$75,000, and you revolution in the art of fighting and | can build a whole fleet of such craft most approved to-day will be regarded ' "The advantage of high explosives as wholly out of date.
-Twenty years is that only a little power is required from now, reckoning at the very far- to concentrate them in the place in thest, there will be no floating for- which they are to do work.
-Their tress of the kind which we call battle adoption as a means of construction is ships; they will be considered as rep- certain to introduce an entirely new resenting an obsolete type of naval series of inventions for war.
-The architecture comparatively small, yet development of the art of war from infinitely more formidable and de- this time on will be a battle of invention.
-If hostilities should break out "By that time also, electricity will between Spain and the United States, during our own civil war a greater number of fighting machines were invented than in all the history of the world up to that time?
-The Franco-Prussian conflict gave a great stimulus to military invention.
+The next armed conflict in which vessels of the future will be, but a tincle Sam is called upon to engage | suggestion in that direction seems to will be a war of physics and chemis- be afforded by the torpedo boat.
+A We are on the edge of a great torpedo boat costs \$75,000, and you revolution in the art of fighting and can build a whole fleet of such craft person essentially report as cases of hywholly out of date.
+Twenty years is that only a little power is required ple who have been bitten by dogs and from now, reckoning at the very far- to concentrate them in the place in frightened into hysterical conditions, thest, there will be no floating for- which they are to do work.
+Their the kind which we call battle adoption as a means of construction is ships, they will be considered as rep- certain to introduce an entirely new reenting an obsolete type of naval series of inventions for war.
+The architecture comparatively small, yet development of the art of war from innitely more formidable and de- this time on will be a battle of invention.
+If hostilities should break out between Spain and the United States, have made its appearance as an active invention in this line would be maragent of destruction and military en- | vellously stimulated.
+Has it ever ocence of all sorts will have assumed curred to you to think of the fact that during our own civil war a greater The words above quoted were used number of fighting machines were invented than in all the history of the world up to that time?
+The Francoto military invention.

-"We, of course, are a nation of inces for destruction far surpassing what has hitherto been devised.
+"We, of course, are a nation of inventors.
+A war with Spain would bring into existence many contrivances for destruction far surpassing what has hitherto been devised.
 The Spaniards, themselves not at all an inventive people, would think that they had come up against a nation of

 "It is logically proper to assume any absurdity for the sake of argument.
 Let us assume, then, that we were driven from the seas actually by the Spaniards, and that our defeat was absolute and overwhelming.
 The wind up of the whole affair would nevertheless be the total viping out of Spain, for we would build vessels adjusted to requirements.
-There is no telling what we might do with electricity, which doubtless is destined to in this line has been accomplished already.
-If we can convey, as we do, to a distance and without a wire, enough energy to communicate intelligence, we shall be able before long to the case to illustrate the ease with convey enough energy to work injury. becomes more complete, we can extend its reach farther and farther.
+There is no telling what we might do with electricity, which doubtless is destined to up under the safe shelter of the side | play a part in future warfare as an active agent of destruction.
+Telegrathe bottom of the ship was easy, and phy without wires is as yet in its inchemical time fuse that would burn frincy, but something very substantial under water could be ignited readily in this line has been accomplished already.
+If we can convey, as we do, to a distance and without a wire, enough energy to communicate intelligence, we shall be able before long to convey enough energy to work injury.
+As our control of electrical energy becomes more complete, we can extend its reach farther and farther.
 It does not seem wholly improbable that the time will come when we shall be able to explode the magazine of a ship without going near it.